 What we need is a conduit that can help us build towards communities of engagement.
 We need a vehicle that connects the dots in our communities and makes its resources not only accessible – but actually taken advantage of.
 We need something or someone who will help us engage.

 Amazon’s digital personal assistant is called Alexa.
 To say it’s been a runaway success is an understatement.
-Originally created to help you buy more Amazon products easier – if that was even possible, Alexa has turned into a repository of over 10,000 possible lifestyle automation uses and applications.
+Originally created to help you buy more Amazon products easier – if that was even possible, Alexa has turned into a repository of tens of thousands of possible lifestyle automation uses and applications.
 It controls the heat in your home, it gives you definition (by voice) and provides recipes for the finicky guests at your next dinner party.
 And everyday its uses only multiply.

 Imagine if you had an Alexa for engagement.
-Imagine if you had a virtual assistant that gathered possible ways you could engage with your body, your mind and socially with your community.
-And imagine if these were sorted, prioritized and through messaging motivated you accordingly.
-These messages could be based on advice from your doctor, your relationships with your neighborhood small businesses or even alerting you of volunteer opportunities.
-Your notifications, whether they be via text or email, would be your conduit to engaging with the environment around you.
+Imagine if you had a virtual assistant that gathered communications and ways you could improve yourself and the community you live in.
+And imagine if these were sorted, prioritized and “nudged” you to do things that best helped your physical, mental and social self.
+These Engagements could be advice from your doctor, special deals from your neighborhood small businesses or even alerts of volunteer opportunities sponsored by a community non-profit.

 Being well is not just something you do … it must be a basic function of your life, like breathing.
-Melvin is a communication vehicle that conditions our decision-making process to automatically act healthy and enriching through a ubiquitous immersion of positive engagement prompts, internally and externally.
+The bleedingEDGE Platform is Community 3.0‘s communication vehicle that conditions our decision-making process to automatically act healthy and enriching through a ubiquitous immersion of positive engagement prompts, internally and externally.
 Personalized communication will encourage positive behavior change maximizing all the resources of not only your healthcare provider, but also the community – including the small businesses you frequent.
 Those participating in the Community 3.0 network will be encouraged not to just “sell stuff” – but be part of the solution by acting responsibly.
-These businesses, as well as your local non-profits, will organize what we call Solutions, or volunteer projects designed to strengthen the social fabric or of the community.
-You in turn will strengthen your sense of empathy and altruism – heightening the level of your well-being.
+These businesses, as well as your local non-profits, will organize what we call Solutions, or volunteer projects designed to strengthen the social fabric or of the community – and in turn your sense of empathy and altruism … all heightening your well-being.

 Community 3.0 is a civic ecosystem that connects local businesses to its customers by solving their community’s problems directly in addition to marketing their services, products and events.
-These participating businesses, or Front Porches, are hubs of civic involvement and volunteerism.
+These participating businesses and organizations, or Front Porches, are hubs of civic involvement and volunteerism.
 Imagine a social hub where like-minded people can come together just to do good for the neighborhoods we all live in.
 Community 3.0 represents a new decentralized way of affecting change in our communities.
 Rather than passively waiting for government to fix what civically ails us – the 3.0 network mobilizes you and your neighbors to act directly using the small locally owned business community as its center.
-And at the core of all of it is Melvin.

 “A person is a person through other people” strikes an affirmation of one’s humanity through recognition of an ‘other’ in his or her uniqueness and difference.
 It is a demand for a creative intersubjective formation in which the ‘other’ becomes a mirror (but only a mirror) for my subjectivity.
 This idealism suggests to us that humanity is not embedded in my person solely as an individual; my humanity is co-substantively bestowed upon the other and me.
 Humanity is a quality we owe to each other.
 We create each other and need to sustain this otherness creation.
 And if we belong to each other, we participate in our creations: we are because you are, and since you are, definitely I am.
 The ‘I am’ is not a rigid subject, but a dynamic self-constitution dependent on this otherness creation of relation and distance”. (on Ubuntu Philosophy Michael Onyebuchi Eze)

-Our opportunities and solutions lie next in us and next to us.
-Only when we wake up to that fact will we realize what is means to really be human and maximize our potential in this world.
-And if a little prodding from a bot named Melvin can help us shake the cobwebs out … all the more power to us.
+Our opportunities and solutions lie in us and with those next to us.
+Only when we wake up to that fact … will we realize what it means to really be human and maximize our potential in this world.